Abington Senior High School

-Abington Senior High School is a three-year co-educational high school in Abington, Pennsylvania, United States.
-The school was a two-year high school known as Abington South Campus from September 1964 until June 1983.
+Abington Senior High School is a four-year co-educational high school in Abington, Pennsylvania, United States.
+A part of the Abington School District, the school was a two-year high school known as Abington South Campus from September 1964 until June 1983.
 In September 1983, Abington South Campus again became a three-year high school (grades 10 through 12) and eventually changed its name back to Abington Senior High.
 The 2017-2018 enrollment was 1,808.
-The principal is Mr. Angelo Berrios.
+The interim principal is Ms. Susan McCarthy.
 Abington students are leaders in PSSA scores in the state of Pennsylvania and have won technology-oriented awards from Dell and Microsoft.
 The school is noted for being involved in the landmark supreme court case decision: Abington School District v.
 Schempp.

 Demographics

-The 2017–2018 enrollment is 1,808 pupils with 591 in the senior class.
-The school has 115.60 teachers and a student-teacher ratio of 15.64.
-The makeup of the student body is: 61.7% White; 22.2% Black; 8.2% Hispanic or Latino, 4.5% Asian, and less than 0.01% Native American or Native Alaskan.
-351 students are Free lunch eligible and 23 are eligible for a reduced-price lunch.
+The 2022–2023 enrollment is 2,749 pupils with 666 in the senior class.
+The school has 161.60 teachers and a student-teacher ratio of 17.01.
+The makeup of the student body is: 45.0% White; 31.1% Black; 11.4% Hispanic or Latino, 6.6% Asian, and less than 0.01% Native American or Native Alaskan.
+801 students are Free lunch eligible and 34 are eligible for a reduced-price lunch.